vncg/react-admin/docs/index.md

 ## Batteries Included But Removable

-React-admin is designed as a library of loosely coupled React components built on top of [material-ui](http://www.material-ui.com/#/), in addition to controller functions implemented the Redux way.
-It is very easy to replace one part of react-admin with your own, e.g. to use a custom datagrid, GraphQL instead of REST, or bootstrap instead of Material Design.
+vn-kooch-react-admin is designed as a library of loosely coupled React components built on top of [material-ui](http://www.material-ui.com/#/), in addition to controller functions implemented the Redux way.
+It is very easy to replace one part of vn-kooch-react-admin with your own, e.g. to use a custom datagrid, GraphQL instead of REST, or bootstrap instead of Material Design.

 ## Contributing

-Pull requests are welcome on the [GitHub repository](https://github.com/marmelab/react-admin).
+Pull requests are welcome on the [GitHub repository](https://github.com/marmelab/vn-kooch-react-admin).
 Try to follow the coding style of the existing files, and include unit tests and documentation.
 Be prepared for a thorough code review, and be patient for the merge - this is an open-source initiative.

 You can run the example app by calling: